 Before the roads were built pilgrims had to walk the whole way along the seashore which gave rise to its name “Gorogoro-ishi”, meaning the rumbling sound (gorogoro) of the rocks (ishi) being relentlessly pummelled by the waves.

-At 11am after 15km I reached Saba Daishi, one of 20 other bekkaku temples, not part of the official 88 but still visited by some pilgrims.
-Within the temple is a statue of Kūkai holding a mackerel in his right hand (read more the legend behind it).
+At 11 am after 15km I reached Saba Daishi, one of 20 other bekkaku temples, not part of the official 88 but still visited by some pilgrims.
+Within the temple is a statue of Kūkai holding a mackerel in his right hand (read more about the legend behind it).

 I had a bit of a break while watching a group of pensioners in matching outfits chanting in the rain and then getting their books stamped.
 By now my shoes were waterlogged and I wasn’t in the best of spirits.

 Trudging on I eventually reached Kainan and feeling hungry stopped by a supermarket to have a slap-up lunch consisting of a donburi bento and a slice of lukewarm pizza.
 It did the job and gave me enough energy to continue on for another 1.5 hours to Shishikui which I reached around 3.30 pm.